DaneelTrevize/TABSAT/Features.md

 * Disabling Mayors.
 No new mayors will be granted for reaching colony population thresholds.

-* Stack multiple copies of VOD buildings at their existing positions.
+* Stack multiple copies of VOD buildings at their existing positions by a decimal factor, on a per-type basis.
+E.g. Dwellings x1.5 is a 50% chance to duplicate each Dwelling.

 ----